Germany to pay compensation to Soviet WW2 prisoners

 The suffering of the 5.3 million Soviet prisoners of war, who were held by German forces between 1941 and 1945, was extreme and more than half died.
 Held in inhumane conditions, many were executed.
 Others starved or died of disease.

-In a speech commemorating the end of the war in early May, German President Joachim Gauck emphasised the responsibility Germany bears for these deaths, and said the cruel fate of the Soviet prisoners had not been fully recognised in Germany.
+In a speech commemorating the end of the war in early May, German President Joachim Gauck emphasized the responsibility Germany bears for these deaths, and said the cruel fate of the Soviet prisoners had not been fully recognized in Germany.

 GERMAN-RUSSIAN TIES UNDER STRAIN